brendanhay/numbersd/README.md

 you can obtain [here](http://www.haskell.org/platform/), then run `make install` in the root directory to compile numbersd.

-## Running
+## Configuration

-After a successful compile, the `./numbersd` symlink should be pointing to the built binary.
+Command line flags are used to configure numbersd, a full table of all the flags is available [here](#available-flags).

 ### Available Flags

-Command line flags are used to configure numbersd, below is a table containing the available settings and which statsd configuration keys they pertain to:

 <table width="100%">